mantidproject/mantid/docs/source/release/v3.14.0/ui.rst

 Bugfixes
 ########
 - Workspaces with a '#' in their name will no longer cause issues in the loading of a recovered project
+- Project recovery will now run normally when you select no or the recovery fails when recvoering from a ungraceful exit.

 MantidPlot
 ----------